 A student can begin most of Penn State’s 160+ plus degrees at Fayette.
-In addition, students can begin and complete six four-year programs and nine two-year programs right on campus at Fayette.
+In addition, students can begin and complete seven four-year programs and six two-year programs right on campus at Fayette.
 Please see academics for more details.

 Will my child have an academic adviser?

 Yes.
 Each student will be assigned an adviser.
 In addition, you may make use of advisers in other academic areas.
 Career advising is also available to all students.

 How soon do students have to declare a major?

 First-year students are admitted to an academic college rather than directly to a major.
 If a student wants to explore several majors in different areas of study, the best place to start is the Division of Undergraduate Studies (DUS), where professional advisers can help with program exploration.
 Students will be required to declare a major at the end of their sophomore year.
 Transfer students who have completed two or more years of study, and meet the admission criteria, are usually admitted directly into a major.